-General and administrative expenses increased by \$1.7 million from \$1.2 million for the six months ended June 30, 2019 to \$2.9 million for the six months ended June 30, 2020.
-The increase was primarily due to an increase in personnel related expense due to increases in employee headcount and an increase in our professional fees as we expanded our operations to support our research and development efforts.
+General and administrative expenses increased by \$1.5 million from \$1.4 million for the three months ended September 30, 2019 to \$2.9 million for the three months ended September 30, 2020.
+The increase was primarily due to an increase in personnel related expense due to increases in employee headcount and an increase in our professional fees as we expanded our operations to support our research and development efforts and incurred additional costs to operate as a public company.